Manly Dam’s Biodiversity

 Australia is considered one of the planet’s megadiverse countries with many endemic animals.
 Yet we have the worst record in the world for mammal extinction - 34.
 Australia’s plants aren’t faring any better.
 Currently 1,385 species of plants are listed as threatened under the Environmental Protection and Biodiversity Conservation Act (EPBC).

-Reports & Maps
+Resources from the Biodiversity survey: Reports & Maps

 The Manly Dam Biodiversity Project is thus an attempt to document the species that are still thriving in this area and shine a spotlight on the amazing biodiversity it harbours.